Saturday, July 27, 2019

 "From about the age of four to puberty, the young brain guzzles glucose – the cerebral cortex, its largest part, uses nearly (or more than) double that used earlier or later in life.
 This creates a problem.
 A child’s body is a third of the size of an adult but its brain is nearly adult sized.
 Calculated as a share, a child’s takes up half of all the energy used by a child."

 Glucose in the bloodstream -- that all cells use as energy -- comes from simple carbohydrates (sugars) and complex (starches).
-4 to puberty is the big period when kids are most drawn to sugar and carbohydrates.
+Four to puberty is the big period when kids are most drawn to sugar and carbohydrates.
 (Capt.
-Crunch is like pure energy gold ;-) (It's also when their palates narrow too.
-So maybe there's a connection there too.)
+Crunch is like pure energy gold.😉 It's also when their palates narrow, so maybe there's a connection there too.)

 Why Do Human Children Stay So Small For So Long?